 One of the most important component of a wireless communication system is the antenna.
 As wireless technologies become increasingly more complex so do the antennas.
 Only a few years ago, an antenna was a simple shape of metal tuned to a single frequency and connected by one cable.
 We had designs such as the Yagi and whip antennas, and we really only wanted to know how high the ‘gain’ was.

-Modern wireless networks, such as those used by Telstra, Optus, and Vodafone are now incredibly complex, using active arrays of 64 or 128 individual antenna elements that constantly permutate to direct coverage where it is needed most.
+Modern wireless networks, such as those used by Telstra, Optus, Vodafone, Spark, and 2Degrees are now incredibly complex, using active arrays of 64 or 128 individual antenna elements that constantly permutate to direct coverage where it is needed most.
 These advanced antennas can track users moving, change their configuration to block out sources of interference, and cooperate with other base stations to improve data speeds.

 Powertec supply the Blackhawk range of antennas for our mobile, IoT, and WiFi systems.
 We’ve been evolving the Blackhawk designs over several years as wireless technologies change.
 While it sounds mind-boggling, choosing the right antenna has become simpler.

-Rather than having to match an antenna to a particular phone company, Blackhawk now provide wideband antennas, most of which cover all frequency combinations from 700 to 3700 MHz – meaning the one antenna can be used regardless of mobile network.
+Rather than having to match an antenna to a particular phone company, Blackhawk now provides wideband antennas, most of which cover all frequency combinations from 700 to 3700 MHz – meaning the one antenna can be used regardless of the mobile network.